 Below you can see average premiums for health insurance depending on the state for 27 years old.

-There is a lot of debate over healthcare in the USA.
-A short stay in the hospital can cost you a fortune even with good health insurance.
-Surgeries are often don’t paid for by the insurances too.
+There is a lot of debate over healthcare in the US.
+A short stay in the hospital can cost you a fortune, even with good health insurance.
+Surgeries are often don’t paid for by the insurance too.

-Health care is a big business in the USA, and it earns money from residents when in Germany, insurance companies are the main clients of the hospitals.
+Healthcare is a big business in the US, and it earns money from residents, while in Germany, insurance companies are the main clients of the hospitals.
+Meaning they pay most healthcare expenses for a patient.
 At the same time, the health insurance companies in Germany are mainly non-profit and run by the government.

 Cost of living the USA vs Germany

-Cost of living ranges in both countries, for some items and services you will pay less in Germany than in the USA and another way.
+The cost of living ranges in both countries.
+For some items and services, you will pay less in Germany than in the US and another way around.

-The cost of living in Germany is relatively low in comparison to other western countries.
+The cost of living in Germany is relatively low compared to other western countries.
 The capital Berlin ranked as the 106th most expensive city out of 200 rated worldwide.